 What Is the NBBO?
 National Best Bid and Offer

-The NBBO is the national best bid and offer — the one consolidated stock quote your broker must match or beat.
+The NBBO is the national best bid and offer, the one consolidated stock quote your broker must match or beat.
 See how fast it updates, from real tick data.

 What is the NBBO?
 A plain-English definition

 A US stock does not trade in one place.
-NYSE, Nasdaq, and more than a dozen other exchanges each run an order book for the same ticker, and each book has its own best bid and ask at any instant.
-The NBBO stitches those tops together: the highest bid anywhere and the lowest ask anywhere, published side by side — with the shares available at each — as the national quote.
+NYSE, Nasdaq, and more than a dozen other exchanges each run an order book for the same ticker, each with its own best bid and ask.
+The NBBO stitches those tops together: the highest bid anywhere, the lowest ask anywhere, side by side with the shares available at each.
+The stitching is done by the securities information processors, or SIPs, market utilities the exchanges operate jointly.

 The exact SQL behind every number